talrme/pink-pony-club-medley/README.md

 - **Auto-close mode**: When enabled, clicking a song doesn't collapse other open songs - useful for comparing lyrics
 - **Locked songs**: Use long-press to keep multiple songs open even in auto-close mode
 - **Reordering**: Disabled by default to avoid accidental touches - enable in Settings when needed
+- **Auto-scroll**: Perfect for hands-free reading - adjustable speed from 1-10
 - **Sticky chords**: The chord transposer stays at the top when you scroll, so you can always see the chords
 - **Settings in URL**: All your settings are automatically saved in the URL, so bookmarks preserve your preferences
 - **Add to Home Screen**: Save as "Medlies" app on iOS/Android with custom 🎸 icon for quick access